 Site Development: The audit report confirmed geographical areas where performance improvement is needed.
-The District has been working on the following solutions during this fiscal year in order to improve radio quality:

-Pisgah Home Site: Until the District decides on the recommendations received from Federal Engineering regarding the proper radio system infrastructure needed including radio site locations, tower height needs and microwave alignments, no further improvements will take place at this site.
-The final phase of development for this site will include the development of the supportive infrastructure, tower installation, purchase and placement of the radio equipment and refurbishment of the existing shelter.
+Pisgah Home Site: Until the District decides on the recommendations received from a final radio system vendor who has designed a coverage profile for Columbia County, regarding the proper radio system infrastructure needed including radio site locations, tower height needs and microwave alignments, no further improvements will take place at this site.
+The final phase of development for this site will include the development of the supportive infrastructure, tower installation, purchase and placement of the radio equipment and refurbishment of the existing shelter if needed.